Juan-Fuente-T/SunriseMoon_APP/README.md

-# Lunar Phase and Sun Times App
+# App fase lunar y horarios solares

 ## Description
 This web application allows users to retrieve the current moon phase and precise sunrise and sunset times.
 You can use any location in the world or a postal code in Spain.
 The app provides accurate and up-to-date information using data from reliable sources.